Fung Brothers

 Fung Brothers are an American duo consisting of Andrew Fung (born March 30, 1989) and David Fung (born September 1, 1986).
-These brothers are brothers born and raised in Kent, Washington.
-They gained traction in the early 2010s especially due to their YouTube videos regarding NBA player Jeremy Lin, Asian cuisine, and the "626" area of the San Gabriel Valley.
+They were born and raised in Kent, Washington and gained traction in the early 2010s especially due to their YouTube videos regarding NBA player Jeremy Lin, Asian cuisine, and the "626" area of the San Gabriel Valley.
 They have produced content regarding topics such as: haircut styles, sneakers, men's fashion, hip-hop music videos, Asian stereotypes, Asian masculinity, and responding to Asian discrimination.
 Their work has been featured in Huffington Post, Los Angeles Times, NBC News, Wall Street Journal and CNN.

 They also had a 13 episode TV series on A&E Network's FYI channel titled Broke Bites: What the Fung?!
-However most of their own YouTube content consisted of intellectually honest conversations about Asian American subject matter.
+However most of their own YouTube content consisted of conversations about Asian American subject matter.

 With Grandmaster Jason Chu, Andrew and David formed a rap group known as "Model Minority", which has released a mixtape titled Model Minority Report that has been reviewed favorably in The Los Angeles Times.
 In the rap group, Andrew Fung's stage name is Inglish and David Fung's is D-One.
 They graduated from University of Washington.